FREQUENTLY ASKED QUESTIONS

 10. Audio\video solutions, including live broadcasting

-My role requires I monitor the needs of the organization and proactively identify upcoming requirements, determine how to on-board new solutions, and work with administration to plan and budget new technology.
+My role required I monitor the needs of the organization and proactively identify upcoming requirements, determine how to on-board new solutions, and work with administration to plan and budget new technology.
 I serve as project manager for all technology projects, developing relationships with vendors and outside organizations, while leading in-house implementation of new technologies.
 Most importantly I cultivate, train and lead a small yet highly competent team of technicians that assist in the installation, configuration and maintenance of our technology services.
 Always on a constrained budget, we rarely outsource any work, with the exception of cyber security consultation.

 Based on my cost analysis, the rate they were offering was simply not feasible under our existing operating budget.
 At this juncture, my strategic hat goes on and the gears start churning.
 We already had success leveraging wireless equipment to establish network connectivity across buildings, and were actively using this technology where line of sight existed to expand our network services to other sites and offices.
 I had to ask myself, why can't we use this technology to deliver network services to all our sites and offices?
 The answer was simple, we needed line of sight to use this technology effectively.